Estimated reading time: 7 minutes

 There are a few reasons why gratitude is so important.

 First, it helps us focus on the good in our lives.
-This shift in focus can lead to a feeling of detachment from negative experiences – which ultimately allows us to move on from them more easily.
+This shift in focus can lead to detachment from negative experiences.
+This ultimately allows us to move on from them more easily.

-Lastly, gratitude makes us more likely to act compassionately toward others.
+Lastly, gratitude makes us act compassionately toward others.
 When we see other people struggling or hurting, it’s often hard not to empathize.
-However, when we’re grateful for our own lives and the things happening in them, this empathy becomes deepened, leading us to be more compassionate and helpful towards others throughout their journey.
+But, when we’re grateful for our own lives and the things happening in them, this empathy becomes deepened.
+This leads us to be more compassionate and helpful towards others throughout their journey.

 Practicing self-compassion